 What Are The Statute of Limitations on Warrants?

 In general, a warrant is legal permission for law enforcement to carry out an action as it relates to serving justice.
 Statute of limitations on most warrants come with their own stipulations and constraints.
-Each warrant serves a specific purpose; some have a limited time they can be carried out.
+Each warrant serves a specific purpose; some have a limited time they can be carried out and thereby expire.
+But, there are some warrant that have no statute of limitations.

 - arrest warrants